reya42/Machine-Learning-Algorithms-Exploration/README.md

    ```
 2. Open the folder with a code editor.
 3. Open a terminal in your preferred code editor.
 4. Ensure you have the required Python packages installed.
-You can do this by running:
-     ```bash
-     pip install -r requirements.txt
-      ```
 5. Navigate to the desired notebook file and run the cells to see the results.

 ## What I Learned